- Washington University in St. Louis notable alumni include 24 Nobel laureates, 29 Rhodes scholars, and several U.S. congressmen and senators.

 WashU stands alone as a top private research university located in Missouri.
 Founded in 1853, trustees added "in St. Louis" to the school's name in 1976 to prevent confusion with several other private universities incorporating “Washington” in their names.
 Today, along with nearly 300 traditional degrees available, WashU offers a growing number of eLearning options for undergraduates and professionals alike, with several graduate programs available in legal studies, several certificate programs in business specializations, and one hybrid master's program in biology designed especially for science teachers.
 More than 200 students enroll exclusively in online classes, and approximately 150 students currently take at least one online course.

-Washington University St. Louis' Accreditation, Tuition, and Admissions Info
+Washington University in St. Louis Tuition, Accreditation, and Admissions Info

 - On-campus undergraduate: $52,400